alipali737/pen-test-docs/Services/DNS.md

 A takeover is where a DNS points to a domain that is hasn't been renewed or is no longer in use but the record still exists.
 The `CNAME` type record is used for aliasing, eg. A company could setup an AWS S3 bucket and alias that bucket's domain to a subdomain for their organisation (eg. `pictures.example.com CNAME example.s3.amazonaws.com` this will resolve the pictures subdomain to the s3 bucket).

+We can enumerate through `CNAME` records and if we find any that result in a 404 then we can likely perform a subdomain takeover.

 ### DNS Spoofing
 This is where a legitimate DNS server is compromised and its records are changed to redirect users to a malicious address instead (causing a *MITM* attack).
 Tools like [Ettercap](https://www.ettercap-project.org/) or [Bettercap](https://www.bettercap.org/) can be used for local DNS Cache Poisoning.